-Commercial painting facilities must adhere to The City of Calgary Wastewater Bylaw 14M2012 and The City of Calgary Stormwater Bylaw 37M2005.
+Carpet cleaning businesses must adhere to The City of Calgary Wastewater Bylaw 14M2012 and The City of Calgary Stormwater Bylaw 37M2005.
 Use these tips to comply with regulatory requirements, lower fees and protect your business, the community and the environment.